John Turner's mark

 As a side note, in the same census year (1790), Samuel Hussey, who later marries Millie (or Mildred), John and Patience's daughter, appears as a single white male in the Prince George Parish Census.

 20 April 1794, a petition was circulated and signed to ask the government to repeal the poll tax that was then levied against people of color.
-It read as follows :
+For full text images and a list of signers of the petition, go here.

 On December 5th, 1795, John Turner signed (placed his mark on) the Petition of the Inhabitants of Georgetown District to locate a courthouse within closer proximity of where they lived.